+Table 1: Definitions and Acronyms

 1.4 Project Documents

 This SRS is part of a series of documents related to the Afterthought application.
 The documents are designed to provide individuals with the necessary information to maintain and update the project throughout its life cycle.